-- decision-making processes.
+- decision-making processes.2.
 Being active owners and incorporating ESG issues into - our ownership policies and practices.
 3. Work to secure greater disclosure on environmental and - societal issues, as well as on corporate governance at the investee companies.4.
-Promoting the implementation of these principles within - Promoting the implementation of these principles within the investment industry. - 5.
-Collaborating to enhance the effectiveness in implementing the principles. - 6.
+Promoting the implementation of these principles within - To investment industry.
+Collaborating to enhance the effectiveness in implementing - Collaborating to enhance the effectiveness in implementing the principles. - 6.
 Reporting our activities and progress towards the implementation of the principles.

-UN Global Compact - The UN's initiative in which member companies commit to pursue their business operations responsibly, in line with the Global Compact's ten principles for human rights, employee rights, the environment and anti-corruption.
+UN Global Compact - The UN's initiative in which member companies commit to pursue their business operations responsibly, in line with the Global Compact's ten principles for human rights, employee rights, the environment and anticorruption.